 Seminar Course

 As a required course of enrollment for First Year (1Y) Scholars during their first semester, students shall learn the foundational framework of becoming an effective advocate.
-Several tools are used to achieve learning objectives: (1) workbook milestones, (2) reading assignments and class discussions based on a selected book, and (3) a legal case study and group project presentation.
-First, in support of the Honors & Scholars Center and its implementation of the H&S Workbook through PebblePad and ePortfolio, 1Y Scholars engage in the digital documentation of their Buckeye journey by completing four (4) of six (6) program milestones as digital assets in an independent PebblePad resource entitled, “LS Scholars Framework Workbook.”
+Several tools are used to achieve learning objectives: (1) workbook achievements, (2) reading assignments and class discussions based on a selected book, and (3) a legal case study and group project presentation.
+First, in support of the Honors & Scholars Center and its implementation of the H&S Workbook through PebblePad and ePortfolio, 1Y Scholars engage in the digital documentation of their Buckeye journey by completing the Program’s independent PebblePad resource entitled, “LSS Workbook (v.2).”
 Law and Society Scholars can share elements of their Seminar coursework to fulfill the requirements of their H&S Workbook.
 Second, the Program Manager selects a non-fiction book that explores pertinent topics that elevate discussions about advocacy.
-Third, Scholars shall participate in a legal case study based on a criminal case previously litigated by the Program Manager.
+Third, Scholars shall participate in an immersive group experience examining and analyzing a criminal case previously litigated by the Program Manager.
 Scholars explore one aspect of the legal profession in roles as mock defense attorneys or mock prosecutors, develop case strategies in their respective teams, and negotiate a resolution for final presentation in class.
 Finally, it is important to note that Seminar curriculum influences how Scholars develop their second-year project and presentation.

 First Year Requirements